 Policy

-Graduate Assistantships are available in most University academic departments, administrative units and in the residence halls.
+Graduate Assistantships are available in most University academic departments, administrative units and student services.
 In each instance, the Graduate Assistant is assigned responsibilities that directly contribute to the individual's professional career.
-A Graduate Assistant receives a tuition waiver plus either a monthly stipend or an hourly wage.
+A Graduate Assistant receives a tuition waiver plus a monthly stipend.

-Paperwork required for Graduate Assistant appointments can be found on Office of Human Resources website.
+Paperwork required for Graduate Assistant appointments can be found on the Human Resources website.

+For further information on graduate assistant appointments, such as eligibility and benefits, please see the Graduate Assistant Handbook located on the Graduate School website.

 Initiating body: Director of Graduate Studies

 Contact: 309-438-2583